Chapter 7 – Faculty Appointments

 In accord with state statutes there is no mandatory retirement at the UW-Madison.
 Retired faculty members may be engaged for service only with the approval of the chancellor.
 Retired faculty who are engaged will be appointed to the academic staff.

-- Emeritus/emerita faculty titles are conferred by the chancellor upon recommendation of the departmental executive committee and the dean.
+- Emerit faculty titles are conferred by the chancellor upon recommendation of the departmental executive committee and the dean.
 Emerit is a status of honor and esteem intended to recognize contributions to the university over a career.